Pick some Fresh Corn.

 Like so.
 The date I prepared and what's in the bag.
 Which is handy, when deciding who's corn is best.
 Hands down, Uncle Earl's corn is the Best!!

 Stack in freezer safe storage rack.
-I'm afraid this is not enough to last us the whole winter.
+I'm afraid this is not enough to last us the whole winter but hope you've enjoyed learning how to freeze fresh corn.
 Off to pick more corn!
 Enjoy!

 - Fresh Corn